adam3smith/lis546_Sp24/_assignments/05_assignment_collection_policies.md

 - How big can a collection be (in size)?
 - What kind of preservation guarantees will you make for each format?

-You should feel free to LIBERALLY borrow from existing repository policies or protocols that we have looked at this quarter.
+You should feel free to _liberally_ borrow from existing repository policies or protocols that we have looked at this quarter.
 You should also feel empowered to look at other protocols, or other repositories and decide how to answer some of these questions.